magento/devdocs/src/guides/v2.3/advanced-reporting/modules.md

 [Analytics] implements the following:

-*  Enabling subscription to Magento Business Intelligence (MBI) and automatic re-subscription
+*  Enabling subscription to Adobe Commerce Reporting) and automatic re-subscription
-*  Changing the base URL without change of the MBI account
+*  Changing the base URL without change of the ACR account
 *  Declaring the configuration schemas for [report data collection]
-*  Collecting the Magento instance data as reports for the MBI
+*  Collecting the Magento instance data as reports for the ACR
 *  Introducing API that provides the collected data
 *  Extending Magento configuration with the module parameters:
    *  Subscription status (enabled/disabled)